 The St. Mary’s College of Maryland Department of Public Safety encourages all students to take steps to prevent crimes involving their residences, their property, and themselves.

-Crime Prevention Tips
+Crime Prevention and Safety Tips

 Theft of personal property is an ongoing concern.
 Here are a few tips for safety of yourself and your property.
 It is important that you take preventative measures to help ensure you are not a victim of theft or other serious crimes.